iharkatkavets/NeoButton/README.md

-# NeoButton (NOT COMPLETED!!!
-NOT READY FOR USE!!!
-JUST PREVIEW!!!)
+# NeoButton (NOT COMPLETED, BUT MOSTLY READY FOR USE!!!)

 ![GitHub Logo](output.gif)